SnapComms delivers critical internal communications solution to a global market

 SnapComms is now seeing high demand from customers who want services deployed within a week, so the company must be agile with its operations to meet this stringent expectation.

-“We can provide a complete dedicated environment within OVH,” Cooney says.
+“We can provide a complete dedicated environment within OVHcloud,” Cooney says.
 “Some technologies like vRack are so easy to use.
 We utilise that on all dedicated and public servers across all environments.”

-OVH’s vRack technology allows SnapComms to interconnect and isolate its mix of Dedicated Servers, Private Cloud, and Public Cloud.
+OVHcloud’s vRack technology allows SnapComms to interconnect and isolate its mix of Dedicated Servers, Hosted Private Cloud, and Public Cloud.
 This delivers a secure, scalable global infrastructure that can be managed like a local network.

-Lionel Legros, Director of Asia Pacific, OVH, says that through the OVH global infrastructure, SnapComms customers can benefit from high-performance, locally hosted messaging services that adhere to on-shore data regulations.
+Lionel Legros, Director of Asia Pacific, OVHcloud, says that through the OVHcloud global infrastructure, SnapComms customers can benefit from high-performance, locally hosted messaging services that adhere to on-shore data regulations.

-“Furthering their global ambition, the new OVH datacentre in Sydney allows SnapComms to extend the same performance and reliability to their ‘home’ customers in New Zealand and Australia,” Legros says.
+“Furthering their global ambition, the new OVHcloud datacentre in Sydney allows SnapComms to extend the same performance and reliability to their ‘home’ customers in New Zealand and Australia,” Legros says.

 An agile, flexible environment for rapid application delivery